 Medical assistants are in high demand.
 The employment of medical assistants is projected to grow 18% from 2020 to 2030, much faster than the average for all occupations.
 However, the type of medical assistant in demand in your particular area may vary at any given time.
-Having the CCMA and CMAA certifications gives you flexibility because you’re qualified to excel in administrative and clinical roles.
+The CCMA and CMAA certifications provide flexibility because you’re qualified to excel in administrative and clinical roles.

 Expand your job search

-While larger hospital systems typically prefer specialized medical assistants, smaller clinics and practices often hire medical assistants who have a well-rounded skill set and can perform both clinical and administrative duties.
-If you think you’d like to work in a smaller office now or in the future, it’s to your advantage to have both certifications.
+While larger hospital systems typically prefer specialized medical assistants, smaller clinics and practices often hire medical assistants with well-rounded skills who can perform clinical and administrative duties.
+If you think you’d like to work in a smaller office now or in the future, having both certifications is advantageous.